 Published April 23, 2018|3 min read

-Retiring couples should set aside $280,000 for health care costs, according to an analysis released Thursday from Fidelity Investments.
-A 65-year-old man will need $133,000 to cover health care costs in retirement while a woman needs $147,000, since women are expected to live longer, the analysis said.
-The estimate of $280,000 represents a 2% increase over Fidelity's 2017 estimate.
+Retiring couples should set aside $300,000 for health care costs, according to a recent analysis released from Fidelity Investments.
+That's 30% higher than a decade ago.
+A 65-year-old man will need $143,000 to cover health care costs in retirement while a woman needs $157,000, since women are expected to live longer, the analysis said.

 Americans who are 65 or older qualify for Medicare, the federal health insurance program.
 It covers many health costs, but not everything.
 You still have to pay premiums, co-pays and deductibles.